lynda-trad/Boston-Crimes/README.md

   - Distribution through the years, months, week, and hours
 - Shootings :
   - Distribution through the years,
-  - Location
+  - Location through the years
 - Most Frequent Offenses :
   - 20 most frequent offenses,
   - Treemaps of offenses codes and offenses descriptions,
-  - Motor Vehicle Accident locations through the years
   - Most common offenses per District
   - 10 Least frequent offenses
 - Offenses Distribution through the week and through the hours

+### In the 'Boston maps' notebook :
 - Crimes Location in 2017
 - Crimes Clusters Map
 - Heatmap of Boston
+- Motor Vehicle Accident locations through the years

 ___